jimtalksdata/bis-hd-poc/README.md

 # bis-hd-poc
-Proof of concept deterministic RSA address generation for Bismuth (https://github.com/hclivess/Bismuth)
+Proof of concept deterministic RSA address generation for Bismuth (https://github.com/hclivess/Bismuth).
+This is meant to be a reference implementation and is not intended to be an end-user product.

-Please test.
-Outputs working keys but should still be considered as proof-of-concept (PoC).
+Known wallets using this implementation:
+- Maccaspacca's paper wallet generator: https://github.com/maccaspacca/Bismuth-Paper-Wallet

 Outputs privkey, pubkey, and address to stdout.

 Requirements:
-- pycryptodome (DO NOT INSTALL pycrypto)
+- pycryptodome
-- numpy==1.11.3+mkl
+- numpy
-- pynput==1.3.10
+- pynput

 TECHNICAL SPECIFICATIONS
 ------------------------